peterroth/OnePlusBatterySaver/README.md

 1) run 'su'
 2) run 'opbs'
 3) navigate in the menu with the numbers, quit with q
-4) if you changed something a new menu will be shown in the menu, save and quit It'll generate an opbatterysaver.sh file in the /data/adb/service.d/ directory, it'll be executed at system start-up.
+4) if you changed something a new menu will be shown in the menu, save and quit
+It'll generate an opbatterysaver.sh file in the /data/adb/service.d/ directory, that will be executed at system start-up.

 ### Requirements
 - a OnePlus phone with its original OS